sbmlteam/sbml-test-suite/README.md

   Details about the error and the error message produced by libSBML are included, as are incidental warnings that libSBML may also produce for a given model/test case.
-For more information about the stochastic test cases, please look in the file named *+README.txt* in the [cases/syntactic/](cases/syntactic) subdirectory.
+For more information about the stochastic test cases, please look in the file named [README.md](cases/syntactic/README.md) in the [cases/syntactic/](cases/syntactic) subdirectory.